m-dati/openqa-needles-AI-driven/docs/PLAN.md

 ## <span id="anchor-25"></span>Step 4: Run Inference (POC Test)

-Once training is complete, we use the resulting *best.pt* file to detect objects on a new screenshot.
+Once training is complete, we use the resulting *`best.pt`* file to detect objects on a new screenshot.
+Note: the `best.pt` file is a digital container of the entire learned model.
+Its content is only interpretable by the PyTorch framework.

 ### <span id="anchor-26"></span>**The Prediction Script**